 Officer: OF-1 thru OF-5

-A two week course which will include one week focusing on IRM procedures and methodology plus practical exercise and another week focusing on CM procedures and methodology plus practical exercise.
-The course will use NATO IRM&CM tools currently available at NSO.
+A two-week course which will include one week focusing on IRM procedures and methodology plus practical exercises and another week focusing on CM procedures and methodology plus practical exercises.
+The course will use NATO IRM&CM tools currently available at NSO, including INTEL FS.

 Key Resources/Standards: AIntP-11/STANAG 2555, AJP 2.0, 2.1, 2.7, AIntP-16 “IRM&CM TTPs” (plan to produce in 2017), AIntP-14 JISR TTPs, JOD, AD 65-11, AD 65-05 IRM&CM (revision by end 2016), JISR-concept, APP-11 (D)(1), ICE (Information Requirement Management and Collection Management Exchange), STANAG 2149 RFI (AIntP-8), JTF HQ SOPs on IRM&CM, AJP-3.9 Allied Doctrine for Joint Targeting (2016.NU), AD 80-70 Campaign Synchronization And Joint Targeting in ACO (2010.NR)